Here's What We've Learned So Far At Harvey Weinstein's Trial

 Jessica Mann Takes The Stand In Harvey Weinstein Rape Trial

-But Mann said she continued to see him afterward, and that they developed a sexual relationship she described as "extremely degrading."
+But Mann said she continued to see him afterward and that they developed a sexual relationship she described as "extremely degrading."
 "I thought he was deformed and intersex," she told the courtroom, referring to "extreme scarring" and other graphic details about Weinstein's body.
 Other witnesses recounted similar tales.

 During a trip to New York City, Mann said, she arranged to meet Weinstein with two of her associates over breakfast at her hotel.
 But when she went downstairs, she said she found him booking a room at the front desk despite her objections.
 He then allegedly pulled her upstairs, demanded she undress and forced her to have sex without using protection.